mediafellows/ansible-role-logrotate/README.md

 ```

 Which you can set to your liking too by just overriding them in your playbook,
-or add file specific params like this:
+or by adding file specific params like this:

 ```yaml
 logrotate_file_list:
   - { name: my_app, path: /my/file.log, interval: daily, max_size: 50M, max_files: 2 }
 ```
-Thos variables have precendence over the global ones.
+Those variables have precendence over the global ones.

 ## Dependencies
 Depends on no other Ansible roles.